Simon-Busch/Simon-Busch/README.md

 ### About

-Founder & CEO of **[Hyperblitz](https://hyperblitz.trade)** — designing ML systems that predict market microstructure.
-I build models that actually ship to production, not just notebooks that sit in repos.

-Currently: deploying quantitative models and trading bots with rigorous backtesting across crypto markets.
+Founder & CEO of **[Hyperblitz](https://hyperblitz.trade)** — engineering low-latency trading systems and ML pipelines that execute autonomously, 24/7.
+Orderbook ingestion, model inference, execution, all production-grade, all automated.

 ---